curl/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

-A certificate can be set for a numerical IP address (IPv4 or IPv6), but then it should be a Subject Alternate Name kind and its type should correctly idenfify the field as an IP address.
+A certificate can be set for a numerical IP address (IPv4 or IPv6), but then it should be a Subject Alternate Name kind and its type should correctly identify the field as an IP address.

 # LIMITATIONS